 - Knowing the third-party integrations to integrate

-- Figuring out currencies, languages, to work on
+- Figuring out currencies, and languages, to work on

 - Types of payment gateway integrations

-- Resource planning for both Development and QA team
+- Resource planning for both the Development and QA team

-In the project planning phase, the Product Owner refines the project objectives gathered during requirement analysis phase, establishes cost, list of deliverables, delivery dates and obtain management approval.
+In the project planning phase, the Product Owner refines the project objectives gathered during the requirement analysis phase, establishes cost, list of deliverables, and delivery dates and obtains management approval.
 Activities conducted during this phase are: